pivot-access-ltd/bma-offline-docs/src/about-tags.md

 6. Be sure to click on the "Save" button when you're done.

 <a href="#heading--list-block-device-tags"><h4 id="heading--list-block-device-tags">List block device tags</h4></a>
-rad-end

-rad-begin /deb/2.9/ui
-There is no explicit way to list all block device tags in the UI; see the [MAAS CLI](/t/-/2896#heading--list-tags-for-all-block-devices) for a more comprehensive procedure.
+There is no explicit way to list all block device tags in the UI; check the CLI version of this page for a more comprehensive procedure.
 You can list all storage links, though -- block device and partition -- by using the filter tool on the machine list.
-Here's how: rad-end rad-begin /deb/3.0/ui
+Here's how:
-There is no explicit way to list all block device tags in the UI; see the [MAAS CLI](/t/-/4023#heading--list-tags-for-all-block-devices) for a more comprehensive procedure.
-You can list all storage links, though -- block device and partition -- by using the filter tool on the machine list.
-Here's how: rad-end rad-begin /snap/2.9/ui
-There is no explicit way to list all block device tags in the UI; see the [MAAS CLI](/t/-/2890#heading--list-tags-for-all-block-devices) for a more comprehensive procedure.
-You can list all storage links, though -- block device and partition -- by using the filter tool on the machine list.
-Here's how: rad-end rad-begin /snap/3.0/ui
-There is no explicit way to list all block device tags in the UI; see the [MAAS CLI](/t/-/4021#heading--list-tags-for-all-block-devices) for a more comprehensive procedure.
-You can list all storage links, though -- block device and partition -- by using the filter tool on the machine list.
-Here's how: rad-end rad-begin     /snap/2.9/ui /deb/2.9/ui /snap/3.0/ui /deb/3.0/ui

 1. Go to the machine list: